johnbeve/BFO-Organization/docs/icbo-schedule.md

 3:00 – 3:15 pm Coffee Break
 5:00 – 6:30 pm Welcome Reception at Michigan League
 6:30 – 7:30 pm Keynote Talk presented by Chris Stoeckert

-(Note that the 6th International Cells in Experimental Life Science Workshop, CELLS 2022, will be held virtually on September 21, 2022.
-See website for details)
+Note: The 6th International Cells in Experimental Life Science Workshop, CELLS 2022, will be held virtually on September 21, 2022.
+See website for details.
 ```

 ### Tuesday, September 27, 2022